e-c-k-e-r/vall-e/docs/train.md

 * feeding the model a batch from the dataloader
 * performing evaluation / validation when requested
 * unloading the `emb.qnt` model when its not needed anymore

+For single GPUs, simply running `python3 -m vall_e.train --yaml="./training/config.yaml`.

+For multiple GPUs, or exotic distributed training:
+* with `deepspeed` backends, simply running `deepspeed --module vall_e.train --yaml="./training/config.yaml"` should handle the gory details.
+* with `local` backends, simply run `torchrun --nnodes=1 --nproc-per-node={NUMOFGPUS} -m vall_e.train --yaml="./training/config.yaml"`

+You can enter `save` to save the state at any time, or `quit` to save and quit training.

+The `lr` command will also let you adjust the learning rate on the fly.
+For example: `lr 1.0e-3` will set the learning rate to `0.001`.

+Some additional flags can be passed as well:
+* `--eval`: only run the evaluation / validation pass, then exit afterwards.
+* `--eval-random-text-prompts`: use random text prompts for the evaluation pass, rather than the provided text prompts in the dataset.